 You do surprise me.

-That was the associated press headline.
+That was the Associated Press headline.

-You know, did they ever for eight years run a headline every uh other day saying first question at Obama press briefing is pro-Obama because the first question's pro-Obama, the second question's pro-Obama, the third question's pro-Obama, and you can go right down the line.
+Because the first question's pro-Obama, the second question's pro-Obama, the third question's pro-Obama, and you can go right down the line.

-Uh what David Muir is saying is there are people who matter.
+No, what David Muir is saying is there are people who matter.

 There are people who matter.